 About the Author

-Rianna M. Hill is the Digital Operations Coordinator at Atomic Revenue and the founder of Pancake Digital Solutions.
+Rianna M. Hill is the Digital Operations Coordinator at Atomic Revenue.
 Rianna and Atomic Revenue work together with clients around the world to help them utilize the right digital solutions for their businesses and provide the opportunity to thrive by optimizing the tools of today's online resources.
 Rianna's social media expertise helps create digital marketing strategies that engage customers and support Atomic Revenue’s mission and our clients in obtaining customer success and revenue growth.